 - Passing the message of hope to other people struggling with addiction

-Our facilities at Fort Behavioral Health are state-of-the-art.
+Our facilities at Fort Behavioral Health in Texas are state-of-the-art.
 Our private rooms and bathrooms give you space as you detox and recover.
 Finally, our master clinicians are available around the clock to care for you and provide medical support.
 We also offer amenities like our chef-driven cuisine, full-size basketball court, fitness classes, and a business center.